Information for international applicants

 Arrival into the UK, accommodation and quarantine

-When do I need to be in the UK to start my course?
+When do I need to be in the UK to start my course in January 2021?

-- Quarantining students should arrive before 5 October 2020 and can take part in online learning, in the UK, during quarantine up to 19 October 2020.
+- Quarantining students should arrive by 17 January 2021 and must engage in online learning, in the UK, during quarantine up to 1 February 2021.

-- Non-quarantining students should arrive before 19 October 2020 and should take part with online learning from enrolment to that date, either from home or in the UK.
+- Non-quarantining students should arrive by 31 January 2021 and must engage with online learning from enrolment to that date, either from home or in the UK.

 Please note, all CAS latest arrival dates will be updated with this information.
 You will not need to do anything in order for this to happen.

-If for any reason, you are unable to commence your course during the proposed entry dates, we will support you to defer your place to January 2021 or September 2021, depending on the course.
+If for any reason, you are unable to commence your course during the proposed entry dates, we will support you to defer your place to September 2021, depending on the course.